RockefellerArchiveCenter/processing-manual/processing.md

 <div class="docs-example"><p>Photographic negatives are available at the discretion of RAC.</p>
 <p>Access to Paul Ehrlich copy books is available via an access surrogate.</p></div>

 2\.
 Re-formatted collections – Access to original archival materials is restricted after a collection has been reformatted (microfilm, microfiche, digital files).
-Researchers are only provided access to the user copies of the reformatted media or digital files.
+Researchers are provided access to the user copies of the reformatted media or digital files.
 Example:
 <div class="docs-example"><p>JDR Sr.’s Letterbooks, RF Officer’s Diaries</p></div>

 **2. Use Restrictions**